 A student absent from the University without proper cause may be liable to withdraw from the University.

 The following terms are defined as below:

 - Vice-Chancellor shall mean the Vice-Chancellor, a Pro-Vice-Chancellor or an appropriate nominee.

 - Executive Dean shall mean the Executive Dean or nominee (such as Programme Director).

 - Director of Academic Services shall mean the Director of Academic Services or an administrative colleague within Academic Services.

-- A Committee of Enquiry is a Senior University Committee, independent of Colleges, which shall review decisions and where appropriate impose penalties.
+- A Committee of Enquiry is a Senior University Committee, independent of Faculties/Schools, which shall review decisions and where appropriate impose penalties.

-- Final Review Committee is a Senior University Committee, independent of Colleges, which may be convened to consider final reviews.
+- Final Review Committee is a Senior University Committee, independent of Faculties/Schools, which may be convened to consider final reviews.

-Please also refer to the University's Statement on Attendance.
+Please also refer to the University's Statement on Engagement.